 The cave Kit’ n’ Kaboodle is an archaeological site known for its fossils.
 Many scientists and archaeologists have discovered numerous types of plants and animal fossils inside the cave.
 Paleontologists and biologists

-The site is part of a complex solution cave system that is inside limestone bedrock.
+The site is part of a complex solution cave system inside limestone bedrock.
 Now, the cave has multiple entrances, levels, and passageways.
 The cave produces sounds of water trickling within the cave, which echoes to the outside.

-#13: Blowing in the Wind Cave
+13: Blowing in the Wind Cave

-Kodiak Island consists of mountainous regions, forested areas in the north and east, and lowlands in the south
+Kodiak Island consists of mountainous regions, forested areas in the north and east, and lowlands in the south.

 ©iStock.com/Wildnerdpix